Curriculum Master Business Informatics

 Learning Outcomes:

-Students know current approaches to the organisational integration and management of IT security.
+Alumni know current approaches to the organisational integration and management of IT security.
 They are familiar with the process of creating security policies and know procedures for ensuring compliance with them, as well as ensuring secure operation through security information and event management (SIEM).
-The students know current procedures for implementing security concepts in large network infrastructures.
+The alumni know current procedures for implementing security concepts in large network infrastructures.
 They also know how the secure operation of these infrastructures can be checked by collecting data on security and performance and can apply advanced methods for evaluating and analysing this data.

 Superior module: